 Today, as big data and AI are widely applied, cyber-physical fusion is drawing an increasing attention [2-2].
 As shown in Fig. 2-3, cyber-physical fusion is a system concept where AI creates a replica of the real world on the cyberspace (Digital Twin) and emulates it beyond the constraints of the real world to "predict the future" and discover "new knowledge."
 By making practical use of this concept for services in the real world, we can offer various values and solutions for social problems.
 If we view this real world as one of many worlds reproduced on the cyberspace, we can assume that there are a large number of humans, things and events present in all worlds, not only the real ones but also their avatars and variants are present, and this recognition can potentially contribute to resolving social issues, such as labor shortage and low-birth rate and aging population [2-3].
-Wireless communication is anticipated to play certain roles in this cyber-physical fusion system, such as sending a huge quantity of real-world data including video and sensing information to the cyberspace, which will require high capacity, low-latency transmission, and actuating the real world, which will demand low-latency control signal transmission.
+Wireless communication is anticipated to play certain roles in this cyber-physical fusion system, such as sending a huge quantity of real-world data including video and sensing information to the cyberspace, which will require high capacity, low-latency transmission, and actuating the real world. which will demand low-latency control signal transmission.
 This assumption is generating high expectations for high-performance communication utilizing 5G features.
 If we compare a cyberphysical fusion system to a human body, communication in the cyber-physical fusion would be the nervous system, which transmits information signals between the brain (AI) and different organs such as eyes and arms and legs (devices).
 We can easily imagine that an overwhelming quantity of information (Uplink) enters the brain.
 Therefore, the directions of performance improvement shown in Fig. 2-2 apply in this case as well.

-2.1.2.
-3GPP Release 17 and Release 18 Standardization Trends
+2.1.1.
+3GPP Standardization Trends

-In 3GPP, following the specification of the first 5G standard in Release (Rel-) 15, the specification of Rel-16 was completed in June 2020 as its development, and discussions for Rel-17 specification have already started (the specification is scheduled to be completed in June 2022).
-In particular, Rel-17 will continue to evolve by further expanding on the functionality introduced in Rel-15/16 (MIMO, URLLC, network slicing, etc.), as well as meeting market demand by specifying new functionality (Reduced Capability (RedCap), Non-Terrestrial Networks (NTN), extending current NR operation to 71 GHz, etc.) that will explore new areas.
+In 3GPP, following the specification of the first 5G standard in Release (Rel-) 15, the specification of Rel-16 was completed in June 2020.
+In addition, Rel-17, of which specification was completed in June 2022, continued to evolve 5G by further expanding the functionality introduced in Rel-15/16 (such as MIMO, URLLC, network slicing, etc.), as well as meeting market demand by specifying new functionality (such as RedCap (Reduced Capability), NTN (Non-Terrestrial Networks), extending current NR operation to 71 GHz, etc.) that will explore new areas of 5G use cases.

-In 3GPP, Rel-18 and later are defined as "5G-Advanced", and discussions for the scope of specification technology started in June 2021 with a view to starting specification work in 2022.
+3GPP defined Rel-18 and later releases as "5G-Advanced" and has already started discussions for the specification of Rel-18 which is scheduled to be completed in March 2024.
 In Rel-18, the balanced evolution is aimed at 3 viewpoints of 1) eMBB evolution vs. further vertical domain expansion, 2) immediate vs. longer term commercial needs, 3) device evolution vs. network evolution.
-As the characteristic evolution for 5G-Advanced, both aspects of the evolution of 5G up to Rel-17, such as the improvement of uplink performance (data rate, capacity, coverage), the enhancement of functions for eXtended Reality (XR), network energy saving, artificial intelligence (AI) and machine learning (ML) for Radio Access Network (RAN), and the extension of functions aiming for 6G such as the evolution of duplex operation, AI/ML for air interface, UE aggregation, passive IoT, are discussed.
+Based on such principle of 5G-Advanced, technologies for the continuous evolution of 5G from Rel-17, such as the improvement of uplink performance (data rate, capacity, coverage), the enhancement of functions for XR (eXtended Reality), network energy saving, AI (artificial intelligence) and ML (machine learning) for RAN (Radio Access Network) are discussed for the specification, while new technologies for the extension of functions aiming for not only 5G Advanced but also 6G such as the evolution of duplex operation, AI/ML for air interface, ambient IoT and so on are studied.